The Best-Performing Global Equity Funds: Unlocking Offshore Investment Success

 Understanding the Impact of Currency Volatility on Offshore Fund Performance

 When evaluating the performance of Rand-denominated offshore funds, it’s important to consider the outsized impact of currency movements on returns.
-So far in 2025, the Rand has held up relatively well against the U.S. dollar — supported by stronger commodity prices and a degree of renewed investor interest in emerging markets.
+So far in 2025, the Rand has done well against the U.S. dollar — supported by stronger commodity prices and a degree of renewed investor interest in emerging markets.
 As a result, the currency tailwind that previously boosted global equity returns for South African investors has faded somewhat, with offshore fund performance now reflecting more of the underlying market returns rather than being amplified by Rand weakness.

 With that context in mind, let’s explore the top-performing global equity unit trusts over the 3-, 5-, and 10-year periods — and see which managers have consistently delivered despite the changing macro and currency landscape.